C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 moving average of six-hourly readings over time to estimate remaining days of battery life and rate of discharge.

+Estimates will begin to appear after two of these readings have been taken.

 Features include:

 - Negligible battery impact.